 Google’s Pixel 2 and the Pixel 2 XL are still excellent phones with high-end cameras.
 As their names imply, the Pixel 2 XL is bigger, with a bigger screen.
 Beyond that though, the Pixel 2 XL adopts the 18:9 aspect ratio that became fashionable on flagships in 2017.
 The 5-inch screen on the Pixel 2 keeps the 16:9 aspect ratio.

 Both phones produce remarkable photos, earning very high DxOMark score of 98 (same camera in both phones.)
 At the time of the DxOMark review, it was the highest rating ever scored.
 Our reviewers called the camera “stunning” and snappy — highly desirable in a camera.
-The Pixel 2 and Pixel 2 XL are still excellent camera phones, even though their successors have been released and are still available from the Google Store site while supplies last.
+The Pixel 2 and Pixel 2 XL are still excellent camera phones, even though their successors have been released.
+Google doesn’t sell them directly anymore, but you can still find them on Amazon.

 - 5.0-inch OLED 16:9 display with 1,920 x 1,080 resolution, 441ppi (Pixel 2)